 Things to Look Out For

 Eaten in excess, celery can cause bloating or gas in some people.
 These side effects may stem from the vegetable’s high levels of the compound mannitol, which research links to gastrointestinal problems.

 Celery can be found at grocery stores, co-ops, and farmer's markets.
 While it is easy to grow, many people believe this particular vegetable is best left to experienced gardeners, as it has specific needs for watering and soil quality.
 With proper care, however, it can produce a bumper crop.

 When selecting celery, look for tightly-packed stalks that are crisp enough to snap off with minimal effort.
 These should have a pale green color.
 Avoid stalks with wilted leaves.

 Celery is best stored in your refrigerator's crisper drawer.
-Wrap it in foil or place in a plastic bag.
+Wrap it in foil.
 If stored properly, it can keep for up to two weeks in the fridge.
 Otherwise, it can also be frozen for long-term storage.